python-pillow/Pillow/docs/about.rst

 Why a fork?
 -----------

 PIL is not setuptools compatible.
 Please see `this Image-SIG post`_ for a more detailed explanation.
-Also, PIL's current bi-yearly (or greater) release schedule is too infrequent to accommodate the large number and frequency of issues reported.
+Also, PIL's bi-yearly (or greater) release schedule was too infrequent to accommodate the large number and frequency of issues reported.

 .. _this Image-SIG post: https://mail.python.org/pipermail/image-sig/2010-August/006480.html